zhanzxy5/DRL_learning/README.md

-# Installation note for set-up Tensorflow
+# Installation note for seting-up Tensorflow
 ## Install Bazel
 * Install JDK 8
 Install JDK 8 by using: